22 Best Drought-Tolerant Plants for Texas

 • Foliage: Deciduous

-• Potential Problems: No major health issues.
-However, the tree may shed leaves and cones, which will require regular cleaning up.
+• Potential problems: No major health issues.
+The tree may shed leaves and cones, which will require regular cleanup.

 • Note: When planted near water, it develops “knees” with woody projections emerging from the water.